Colorado: Economy

 In 2019 the total employment was 2,473,192.
 The number of employer establishments is 174,258.

-The Colorado GDP in 2024 was $553,323,000,000.
+Colorado's gross domestic product in 2025 was $584.3 billion.
+Colorado's per capita personal income was $86,181 in 2025, ranking Colorado 10th in the nation.
 Median Annual Household Income in 2016 was $70,666, 8th in the nation.
-Per capita personal income in 2010 was $51,940, ranking Colorado 11th in the nation.
 The state's economy broadened from its mid-19th-century roots in mining when irrigated agriculture developed, and by the late 19th century, raising livestock had become important.
 Early industry was based on the extraction and processing of minerals and agricultural products.
 Current agricultural products are cattle, wheat, dairy products, corn, and hay.
+In 2025, small businesses made up 99.5% of Colorado businesses, and employed 48.6% of the state's work force.

 The federal government operates several federal facilities in the state, including NORAD (North American Aerospace Defense Command), United States Air Force Academy, Schriever Air Force Base located approximately 10 mi east of Peterson Air Force Base, and Fort Carson, both located in Colorado Springs within El Paso County; NOAA, the National Renewable Energy Laboratory (NREL) in Golden, and the National Institute of Standards and Technology in Boulder; U.S. Geological Survey and other government agencies at the Denver Federal Center near Lakewood; the Denver Mint, Buckley Space Force Base, the Tenth Circuit Court of Appeals, and the Byron G. Rogers Federal Building and United States Courthouse in Denver; and a federal Supermax Prison and other federal prisons near Cañon City.
 In addition to these and other federal agencies, Colorado has abundant National Forest land and four National Parks that contribute to federal ownership of 24615788 acre of land in Colorado, or 37% of the total area of the state.

 In the second half of the 20th century, the industrial and service sectors expanded greatly.
 The state's economy is diversified and is notable for its concentration on scientific research and high-technology industries.
 Other industries include food processing, transportation equipment, machinery, chemical products, the extraction of metals such as gold (see Gold mining in Colorado), silver, and molybdenum.
 Colorado now also has the largest annual production of beer in any state.
 Denver is an important financial center.

 The state's diverse geography and majestic mountains attract millions of tourists every year, including 85.2 million in 2018.
 Tourism contributes greatly to Colorado's economy, with tourists generating $22.3 billion in 2018.